Goodness Gracious Me (song): Release history

 Though the song did not feature in The Millionairess itself, some of the lyrics in the song refer to the film; for example, "There's nothing the matter with it; put it away please", referring to the scene when Epifania shows Dr. Kabir her tongue, pretending to be ill.

 It was released as a single in 1960, with "Grandpa's Grave" as its B-side.

 The song proved so popular in the United Kingdom that a follow-up song, "Bangers and Mash", was released.
 Sellers sang and spoke the part of a Cockney asking for plain and simple English cooking, Loren singing the part of his Italian wife wanting to serve him traditional Italian food.
 Both are featured on collections of Sellers' comedy recordings.

 Later productions

 In 1979, heart transplant pioneer Christiaan Barnard and Australian actress Chantal Contouri performed the song together as part of the Channel Seven Perth Telethon.

-In the 1990s, the song provided the inspiration for the title and theme tune of the BBC radio and TV comedy programme Goodness Gracious Me, starring British Indian characters.
+In the 1990s, the song provided the inspiration for the title and theme tune of the BBC radio and television comedy programme Goodness Gracious Me, starring British Indian characters.

 In February 2013, the song was covered by Rowan Atkinson and Pixie Lott (joined by Nick Mohammed) for a one-off telethon, From the Heart.